webNpro/InsForge/docs/insforge-auth-api.md

   },
   "access_token": "jwt-token",
   "message": "Login successful",
-  "nextAction": "Use the access token in the Authorization header for subsequent requests" }
+  "nextActions": "Use the access token in the Authorization header for subsequent requests" }
 ```